uhaciogullari/uhaciogullari.github.io/_posts/2017-11-16-postgresql-integration-testing-in-net-core-.md

     createuser -d -P integration_test_user

-If you are still running psql, you can execute Windows commands by prefixing it with *\\!*
+If you are still running psql, you can execute console commands by prefixing it with *\\!*

     \! createuser -d -P integration_test_user